reactioncommerce/docs/guides/build-api-plugin.md

 ## Extend the GraphQL API

-Our custom plugin is linked, registered, and has a startup function, so now it’s time to extend the GraphQL API.
+Our custom plugin is created, registered, and has a startup function, so now it’s time to extend the GraphQL API.
 We’ll do that by creating a `schema.graphql` file in the plugin’s `src/` directory and adding type extensions:

 ```graphql title="schema.graphql"
 extend type ProductVariant {